Letting us know that you are pregnant or breast-feeding

 However, it is more difficult to ensure that doses are kept this low for someone who is handling active samples.
-For this reason, we do not normally allow pregnant women to work directly with radioactive material, and we specify in the risk assessment that your work in the experimental halls should be restricted to the cabins and walkways.
+For this reason, we do not normally allow pregnant users to work directly with radioactive material, and we specify in the risk assessment that your work in the experimental halls should be restricted to the cabins and walkways.

 If you are breast-feeding, the only additional precaution required for your work at ISIS is that you should not work with unsealed radioactive sources (for example, active powder samples), in order to limit the risk of accidentally inhaling or ingesting radioactive material.

-After completing the reading list along the right hand side, please take the User Safety Test which can be found here.
+Please take the User Safety Test which can be found here.